AstroTech-666/Mapscape-AR/README.md

 An Augmented Reality Navigation App using ARCore Cloud Anchors and the ARCore Geospatial API, built with SceneView.

-> **Note:** This was made for a university course — it’s a tech demo, not a finished product.

 ---

 ## 🎥 Demo Video